 Chronic pain is also a complex family issue in that to remain together as a couple there must be needs that are being met by their partner being ill.
 Do they have an unconscious need to be controlled?
 Has he or she been abused in the past and it is a familiar pattern?
 If a person in a family gets better then it calls the others out.
 They have lost some of their own excuses not to heal.
 I have witnessed patients improve, even for a few years, get pulled back into the disabled role by intense family pressure.
 Breaking Loose – Not Quite

+Are you really willing to give up the power of your pain?
+It is anxiety-producing to give up lifelong behavioral patterns?
 You might be one of the people I have asked to help out with healing my patient and your life partner.
 How serious are you about really wanting him or her to experience a rich and full life?
+Could you be the person who is having some your needs met by taking care of someone who is disabled?
+Most of this occurs at a deep unconscious level.
+I am encouraging you to take a good look at your family dynamics.
 The fact you are reading this post is a good start.